To start, a quick quiz (keep reading for answers):

 Rivers on fire

 Today, our planet needs all the love it can get.
-From the increasingly severe impacts of climate change to rapid deforestation and mass species extinction, there is broad scientific consensus that we’re up against a mounting series of potentially catastrophic challenges.
+From the increasingly severe impacts of climate change to rapid deforestation and species extinction, there is broad scientific consensus that we’re up against a mounting number of potentially catastrophic challenges.

 The evidence notwithstanding, many of America’s strongest environmental protections are under attack in Washington, a battle that’s grown more divisive and hyperpolitical than perhaps ever before.
 The Trump administration and Republican congressional leaders have demonstrated their determination to weaken or flat-out eliminate many long-standing regulations and regulatory agencies that they say kill jobs and impede economic growth.

 For what it’s worth, though, the environmental outlook in the late 1960s wasn’t too rosy either.